Our Search Program engages individuals, corporate Canada and the media in the search for missing children.

 The Canadian Association of Chiefs of Police (CACP) Board of Directors enthusiastically supports MCSC and the unique solution the Search program offers to law enforcement in missing children cases.
 Engaging individuals, corporate Canada and the media in such an innovative approach will enable rapid deployment of resources to assist law enforcement to expand their efforts as required.
 The CACP actively encourages policing leadership to evaluate and consider the Search program within their respective jurisdictions – a significant step in the right direction as Canadian municipalities work to implement proactive and collaborative solutions to find missing children.

 “Working with the Missing Children Society of Canada is going to help find missing kids and that’s great for public safety.
-Police agencies across Canada rely on partnerships to keep our communities safe.” – Vancouver Police Chief Constable Jim Chu, President of CACP
+Police agencies across Canada rely on partnerships to keep our communities safe.” – Former Vancouver Police Chief Constable Jim Chu, Former President of CACP

 In 2013, a teenage girl went missing from her community.
 She was classified by law enforcement as an ‘Endangered Runaway,’ and was known to be in the company of a man with a violent criminal history.
 The man had left the community with the teenage girl, and investigating officers believed that her physical safety was in great danger.
 They activated the Missing Children Society’s Search Program, pushing critical, time-sensitive alerts out to individuals in specific geographic areas across two different provinces.